Prohibition of Discrimination or Harassment of Students on the Basis of Race, Color, or National Origin

 - The investigator will review the written material submitted by the student and meet with the student in a private area to discuss the complaint as soon as possible but not later than ten (10) College business3 days after the complaint has been received.
 The investigator will also meet with any witnesses and secure a witness statement from each witness.
-The investigator may consult with the appropriate Dean to identify alternative methods for resolving the complaint.
+The investigator may consult with the appropriate supervisor or Dean to identify alternative methods for resolving the complaint.

 - The investigator will meet with all persons with information relevant to the complaint.
 If the complaint is filed against an individual, the person(s) against whom the complaint was filed should be given at least three (3) College days to review the complaint and any relevant supporting documents and to prepare a written response to the complaint prior to meeting with the investigator.
 At the meeting, the investigator should provide the person against whom the complaint was filed an opportunity to respond verbally to the complaint.
 The person(s) may also respond to the complaint in writing, and may identify additional witnesses the investigator should interview.

 - The investigator will determine from this meeting whether additional witness interviews are warranted and if any additional information needs to be gathered or considered.